binerogroup/documentation/networking/load-balancer/general-concept/pools.rst

 .. tip::

-   We recommend avoiding using session persistence but rather to build your application stateless, that is, save any session information in for instance a database that will always be accessible no matter on which pool member the request ends up on.
+   We recommend avoiding using session persistence but rather to build your application stateless, that is, save any session information in for example a database that will always be accessible no matter on which pool member the request ends up on.